whataboutpets/minimal-mistakes/_posts/cats/2017-05-20-best-anti-allergy-wipes-for-cats.md

 The above cat allergy relief wipes are all excellent products with **high user review scores** on Amazon.

 As allergies are different for each person or cat it's hard to say whether they will bring relief or not.
-Given the fact that they are not that expensive, we recommend you **give them a try** and hopefully they will work out for you and your feline friend.
+Given the fact that they are not that expensive, we recommend you **give them a try** and hopefully, they will work out for you and your feline friend.

 ---